-In determining the relevant cooling-off period individual E would have considered the following factors:
+In determining the relevant cooling-off period Individual E would have considered the following factors:

-- As Aust Co is incorporated in Australia it needs to prepare Financial Statements in accordance with Part 2M of the Corporations Act 2001. - The Corporations Act 2001 sets out audit partner rotation requirements in s.324DA which apply to individual E as the Engagement Partner of a listed company (i.e. Aust Co). - Individual E is a Member in Public Practice in Australia who must comply with the audit partner rotation requirements of the Code.
-In accordance with the Close-Off Document paragraphs 290.163 and AUST 290.163.1, individual E will be required to cool-off from the Audit Engagement for three consecutive years (i.e. higher of three years specified in the Code or two years in laws or regulations). - The timing of the cooling-off period and whether it falls within the transition period (as outlined in the Close-Off Document paragraph AUST290.163.1).
-Subsequent to the end of the transition period, the Engagement Partner will be subject to a five year cooling-off period. - The Australian Stock Exchange (ASX) Listing rules require the audit of Aust Co to be conducted in accordance with the Australian Auditing Standards by a registered company auditor. - Whether Aust Co is listed on the New Zealand Stock Exchange (NZX) as a Dual Listed Issuer or an Overseas Listed Entity as defined in the NZX Listing Rules (as this determines the NZX Listing Rules that would be applicable to Aust Co). - Aust Co must comply with the applicable listing requirements in the NZX Listing Rules.
+- As Aust Co is incorporated in Australia it needs to prepare financial statements in accordance with Part 2M of the Corporations Act 2001. - The Corporations Act 2001 sets out audit partner rotation requirements in s.324DA which apply to Individual E as the Engagement Partner of a listed company (i.e. Aust Co). - Individual E is a Member in Public Practice who must comply with the audit partner rotation requirements of the Code.
+In accordance with paragraphs 290.163 and AUST 290.163.1 of the Code, Individual E will be required to cool-off from the audit engagement for three consecutive years (i.e. higher of 3 years specified in the Code or 2 years in laws or regulations). - The timing of the cooling-off period and whether it falls within the transition period (as outlined in paragraph AUST290.163.1 of the Code).
+Subsequent to the end of the transition period, the Engagement Partner will be subject to a 5 year cooling-off period. - The ASX Listing rules require the audit of Aust Co to be conducted in accordance with the Australian Auditing Standards by a registered company auditor. - Whether Aust Co is listed on the NZX as a Dual Listed Issuer or an Overseas Listed Entity as defined in the NZX Listing Rules (as this determines the NZX Listing Rules that would be applicable to Aust Co). - Aust Co must comply with the applicable listing requirements in the NZX Listing Rules.
 This includes Rule 3.6.3 which requires the Audit Committee of an entity listed on the NZX to ensure that the external auditor or lead audit partner is changed at least every five years. - The NZX Listing Rules allow Aust Co to lodge accounts prepared in accordance with Corporations Act 2001 requirements instead of the Financial Management Authority Act 2011 requirements.